hipstersmoothie/next-mdx-blog/README.md

 });
 ```

-Now you `next` website will generate a `posts.js` with all the metadata about the posts in your project that you can use to build your blog.
+Now you `next` website will generate a `posts.js` with all the metadata about the posts in your project.
+You can use to build your blog.
 Anything stored in the `meta` header can be found here.

 ### Components

 `next-blog` comes with default `list` and `post` components to build your blog with.
+You do not need to use these components, they are sensible defaults.,

 #### List